robertrosenbusch/gfx803_rocm/README.md

 >[!IMPORTANT]
 >Build this Docker Baseimage for all other fancy AI stuff on GFX803.
 Its all based on an [official AMD ROCm Docker](https://hub.docker.com/layers/rocm/dev-ubuntu-24.04/6.3.4-complete/images/sha256-76e99e263ef6ce69ba5d32905623c801fff3f85a6108e931820f6eb1d13eac67)

+> [!NOTE]
+> It could take around 30 to 60 minutes to download, recompile and build this _base_ ROCm container Image, depends on your Hardware and your ISP

 ### ROCm-6.3.4: Used Docker Components for Baseimage on RX5(x)0/GFX803
 |OS            |ROCm |rocBLAS|Python|GPU|
 |--------------|------|------|-----|-----|